Astigmatism caused by oblique incidence on a spherical mirror and its correction

 Derivation of the focal length of the tangential component

-First, as shown below, consider only the tangential component in a system where light is reflected obliquely by a mirror.
+First, as shown below, consider only the tangential component in a system where light is reflected obliquely by a spherical mirror.

 Here, dθ and dψ are small quantities.